Molly Holly

-Nora Kristina Benshoof (née Greenwald; born on September 7, 1977) is an American semi-retired professional wrestler signed to WWE as a producer, she is best known for her appearances with the said company from 2000 to 2005 under the ring name Molly Holly.
-She is also known for her appearances with World Championship Wrestling (WCW) as Miss Madness and Mona in 1999 to 2000.
+Nora Kristina Greenwald (born September 7, 1977) is an American retired professional wrestler.
+She is signed to WWE, under the ring name Molly Holly, as a producer.
+She is also known for her tenure in World Championship Wrestling (WCW) as Miss Madness and Mona from 1999 to 2000.

 Holly began her professional wrestling career in WCW, where she also worked as a trainer.
 In 2000, Greenwald debuted in the then-WWF as part of The Holly Cousins stable, an alliance of storyline cousins.
 She was later aligned with The Hurricane.
 During her time with the WWF/WWE, Holly held the WWF Hardcore Championship once and the WWE Women's Championship twice.

 Holly continues to make sporadic appearances in WWE, including competing at WWE Evolution and in the 2018 and 2020, and 2022 Women's Royal Rumble.
 Molly Holly was inducted into the WWE Hall of Fame in the 2021 class.
 She now serves as a backstage producer on WWE programming.
+She also holds short-term trainer roles in WWE LFG.

 Early life

 Greenwald was born in 1977 to Rick and Bonnie Greenwald.
+She is named after her grandmother who she remained very close to her entire life.
 She has two brothers.
 Greenwald was interested in appearing on American Gladiators and trained to be a powerlifter from age 14 to age 18.
 At age 14, she broke the Minnesota state powerlifting record (75 pounds) for her age group by lifting 100 pounds.
 She also trained as a gymnast.

 After she graduated from Forest Lake Area High School in 1996, Nora left home with $200 and a '65 Oldsmobile, which she drove from Minnesota to Florida, worked at a Subway restaurant and as a telemarketer, and out of curiosity tried out for wrestling.

 Professional wrestling career

 Early career (1997–1999)

-Greenwald began training as a wrestler under Dean Malenko in Tampa, Florida in 1997.
+Greenwald began training as a wrestler under Dean Malenko in Tampa, Florida, in 1997.
 She debuted on August 2, 1997, in the World Professional Wrestling Federation (WPWF) under the ring name Starla Saxton.
 Greenwald wrestled on the independent circuit throughout 1997 and 1998, winning two championships.
 On August 21, 1998, she defeated Malia Hosaka to win the New Dimension Wrestling Women's Title, but lost it one day later back to Hosaka.

 She appeared with both World Championship Wrestling and the World Wrestling Federation as Starla Saxon, unsuccessfully challenging Jacqueline for the WWF Women's Championship on an October 1998 episode of Sunday Night Heat and on an episode of the U.K. version of Shotgun.
 In late 1999, she briefly feuded with Brandi Alexander while wrestling in the Florida independent circuit.